 SHOULD I ATTEND WRITERS CONFERENCES?

 Yes!
 Writing conferences are the best places for meeting other writers and learning all about writing and the biz.
 There are many out there and I’ve attended several.
-If you can’t attend a conference, check with your library or local college.
-Most have mini writing seminars or other events that writers find helpful.
+If you can’t attend a conference in person, try attending online, or check with your library or local college for local workshop offerings.
+Most libraries have mini writing seminars or other events that writers find helpful.

 SHOULD I JOIN A WRITING GROUP?

 It’s a good idea.
 Some libraries have writing groups you can join, so check with them first.
 It’s also a good idea to join a bigger writing organization.
-Some good ones include Romance Writers of America, Mystery Writers of America, Women’s Fiction Writers Association, American Christian Fiction Writers, and if you live in the Rocky Mountain region, the Rocky Mountain Fiction Writers.
+Some good ones include Romance Writers of America, Mystery Writers of America, Women’s Fiction Writers Association, and American Christian Fiction Writers.

 HOW ELSE CAN I MEET OTHER WRITERS?